 F.E.A.S.T. also takes a stand on issues of special importance to the parent community.
 In 2009 we spoke out against “Parentectomy” during hospitalization, we issued a Position Statement that parents do not cause eating disorders, and we voted to support an Eating Disorders Coalition (EDC) talking points document on School BMI Screenings.
 Our Media Outreach committee has successfully worked behind the scenes to get outdated and damaging information about eating disorders changed on major websites, and we have worked with numerous news media organizations to publish science-based information on eating disorders.

 In recent years F.E.A.S.T. has held three conferences in Virginia (2) and Dallas in the US, Brisbane and Melbourne in Australia, Nottingham and London in the UK, as well as a Congressional Briefing in Washington DC and many Lunch and Learn and other educational events.
-In 2018 we held our first FEAST of Knowledge to share people and research from the Academy for Eating Disorders ICED conference in Chicago, and we are scheduled to have another in New York City on March 17, 2019.
+In 2018 we held our first FEAST of Knowledge to share people and research from the Academy for Eating Disorders ICED conference in Chicago, and we held another in New York City on March 17, 2019.
+In 2020, our event will be held in Sydney!

 Among our goals as an organization are: to make sure families have access to science-based information and support services as easily and quickly as possible after diagnosis, to influence eating disorder organizations and professionals to consider family as a resource, to improve public perception and understanding of eating disorders.

-We are a membership organization and supported exclusively by individual donations.
+We are supported exclusively by individual donations.
 We do not accept corporate sponsorship or advertising.
 Please join F.E.A.S.T. and consider making a donation to help us do our work!